 “Except as provided in Article 22 (Governmental functions), pensions and other similar remuneration paid to an individual shall be taxable only in the Contracting State of which he is a resident.”

 As we will see later, Article 6 “the savings clause” negates this part of Article 20 for dual citizens.
-However, people who are Israeli citizens only, but have a U.S. IRA or pension, can pull the money out U.S. tax free.
+However, people who are Israeli citizens only, but have a U.S. IRA or pension, with proper planning have an opportunity to pull the money out U.S. tax-free.
 This leads to a lot of planning opportunities if you are within the proper age span and have recently returned to Israel after working in the U.S.